 |Other, on-campus: July 1, 2020 – June 30, 2021||35%|

 |Other, on-campus: July 1, 2021 - June 30, 2024||31%|

 |Other, off-campus: July 1, 2020 – June 30, 2024||26%|

 |Letter of Appointment||11.5%|

-*Also use the Professional rate for post docs, faculty EDA (with retirement), and Letter of Appointment with benefits.
+*Also use the Professional rate for post docs and faculty EDA (with retirement).

 **Graduate assistant health insurance is included in the 13.9% fringe rate.

 ***Use the Wages rate for student and hourly wages (when FTE is less than 50%) and faculty overload without retirement.